paulocntlc/paulocantalice.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m Paulo, a Brazilian editor and translator with a passion for turning complexity into clarity.
 With a background in languages and years of experience in writing and editing, I am looking for an opportunity as a tech writer.
-I approach every project with precision, empathy, and a keen eye for detail.
+I approach every project with precision, empathy and a keen eye for detail.

 A not so brief history in IT
 ======